 Ans: a

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

-Difficulty: Hard
+Difficulty: Medium

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-50. A market researcher is interested in determining the average income for families in Duval County, Florida.
-To accomplish this, she takes a random sample of 400 families from the county and uses the data gathered from them to estimate the average income for families of the entire county.
+76. A market researcher is interested in determining the average income for families in Duval County, Florida.
+To accomplish this, she takes a random sample of 400 families from the county and uses the data gathered from them to estimate the average income for families in the entire county.
 This process is an example of _______.

 a) nonparametric statistics